shibatch/grantback/v0.5/GUIDE_FOR_ADOPTERS.md

 #### 5.3 Changing Placeholder Information (e.g., Your Attribution Channel Name)

-If you need to update the information you provided in the placeholders of your published VOD Reaction License (for example, if your channel name used for attribution changes), it is crucial to handle this transparently and fairly.
+If you need to update the information you provided in the placeholders of your published VRL (for example, if your channel name used for attribution changes), it is crucial to handle this transparently and fairly.

 <details>
 <summary>Communicate Proactively.</summary>